 There are many types of permits issued by SMU: Only one vehicle can be registered to SMU resident students.
 Two vehicles may be registered to non-resident students, faculty, and staff.
 By virtue of purchasing an SMU parking permit, all agree to read, understand, and abide by SMU parking policy.
 An additional parking permit for another vehicle can be bought at the full price for the full year.
+All students living in an SMU residence hall, SMU apartment or sorority/fraternity house must register their vehicle or opt-out of an SMU parking permit if he/she does not have a vehicle at school.
+If no choice is made, residential student accounts will be charged the annual parking fee.
+If you are a non-resident student and must drive, you will need an SMU parking permit to park on campus.
+Students must purchase their SMU parking permits or opt-out online at smu.edu/parknpony.

-- 1. RESIDENT PERMITS: Persons who reside in campus housing (residence halls, sororities and fraternities, SMU apartments) are authorized to park in the resident areas indicated on the map and designated "All University Permit" (AUP) areas.
+- 1. RESIDENT PERMITS: Persons who reside in campus housing (residence halls, sororities, fraternities and SMU apartments) are authorized to park in the resident areas indicated on the map and designated "All University Permit" (AUP) areas.
 Avoid RLSH staff spaces. - 2.
 FALL PERMIT: Specifically for those students who will graduate at the end of the Fall Term, or for students who are in the "Evening Studies" program.
 Residents graduating in the fall should purchase a full year permit. - 3.
 COMMUTERS: These non-resident students are authorized to park in AUP designated areas.
 This includes the Commuter Lot, Airline Garage, Meadows Garage, the Moody Garage and the Binkley Garage.
 Students are not allowed to park in visitor and Faculty/ Staff spaces within these locations. - 4.
 FACULTY AND STAFF: Employees are authorized to park in designated F/S areas on the map, including parking garages and all university permit areas.
 It is not permitted to purchase a F/S permit for use by students.
 Faculty and staff should avoid spaces designated for visitors in the garages.
-Letter designated lots are by assignment only. - LAW PERMITS: This permit authorizes parking in the Law Garage, Airline Garage, Meadows Garage, the Moody Garage, Binkley Garage and AUP areas. - 6.
-SERVICE AND DELIVERY VEHICLES: These vehicles are issued temporary permits for loading, unloading and SMU vehicles (service and delivery, contractors, special guests, trustee parking, visitors, etc.) and must be displayed on the rear view mirror. - 7.
-TEMPORARY: This is a short term permit issued for a specific date and location. - 8.
+Letter designated lots are by assignment only. - 5.
+LAW PERMITS: This permit authorizes parking in the Law Garage, Airline Garage, Meadows Garage, the Moody Garage, Binkley Garage and AUP areas. - 6.
+SERVICE AND DELIVERY VEHICLES: These vehicles are issued temporary permits for loading, unloading and SMU vehicles (service and delivery, contractors, special guests, trustee parking, visitors, etc.) and must be displayed on the rear view mirror.

+- 7. TEMPORARY: This is a short term permit issued for a specific date and location. - 8.
 VISITOR PERMITS: Used to designate visitors on campus. - 9.
 EMERITUS PERMIT: Designates individuals who have retired from SMU.
 It allows them to park in any All University Permit area or any open faculty, staff or resident lot.
-Available through the Retired Faculty Association and the Retired Staff Association or the Park 'n Pony office at Hughes-Trigg Student Center. - 10.
-CONTRACTOR PERMITS: Contact Park 'n Pony Office.
+Available through the Retired Faculty Association and the Retired Staff Association or the Park 'N Pony office at Hughes-Trigg Student Center. - 10.
+CONTRACTOR PERMITS: Contact the Park 'N Pony office.

-FEES 2010-2011
+FEES 2011-2012